Skip to main content

 Trace-Based Testing

 A testing approach where tests are built from real execution traces captured from a running application.
-Instead of writing mock data manually or using AI to predict test cases, trace-based testing records actual method calls, SQL queries, and API responses, then replays them as standard JUnit tests.
-Deep Dive: Full-Cycle Testing
+Instead of writing mock data manually or using AI to predict test cases from source code, trace-based testing records actual method calls, SQL queries, and API responses, then replays them as standard JUnit tests.
+This is a core capability of the Autonomous Verification Layer.
+Deep Dive: What Is Trace-Based Testing?